apenab/aemps-sdk/README.md

 - ✅ **Done** – implemented and tested.
 - 🔧 **WIP / Planned** – work in progress or not started yet.

+- 🤖 **AI / MCP critical** – methods that are important to expose for Model Context Protocol (MCP) and AI assistants.
+These should be available, consistently typed and return JSON-friendly payloads to be consumable by LLMs and other AI tooling.

 You can replace the icons as the implementation progresses.

 ---